JoannickGardize/SharkECS/README.md

 *Development in progress, may drastically change other time.*

-SharkECS is a lightweight Entity-Component-System implementation focused on performance, ease of use, and flexibility.
+SharkECS is an Entity-Component-System implementation focused on performance, ease of use, and flexibility.

 The specificity of SharkECS regarding other ECS frameworks is that all possible entity composition and mutation must be declared first.
-In this way, performance is easily optimized.
+It's a bit boring, but in this way, performance is easily optimized.

+## Key features

+* Deeply customizable engine
+* Spring-bean-like wiring
+* Sorted entity processing
+* Smart priority management

 ## Terminology